 There are many benefits that the law offers to victims that you may not be aware of.
 One important fact that a good lawyer will know is that in this particular situation, the bill prohibits claiming specified immunity by the government, as is the case when a soldier is injured or killed while on duty.

 Some cases may require a strong attorney to fight for your rights, such as when a family member dies, and you have to make a wrongful death claim which the government may try to deny.

 Lastly, we can help you walk away with huge settlements to cover the following damages:

-The Veterans Affairs (VA) has set aside $2 billion for disability benefits specifically for victims of the Camp Lejeune water contamination incident.
+The Veterans Affairs (VA) has set aside $2 billion for disability benefits specifically for Camp Lejeune water contamination incident victims.
 If you think you are part of the intended recipients of these benefits, call Ehline Law today, and let us help you get the justice you deserve.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.